• Skip to primary navigation

 Whether you’re a Valentine’s Day lover or not, you can’t deny this holiday has some fun desserts tied to it.
 I mean, when else do you make red velvet?
 Valentine’s day kind of owns this treat.
 Why else would you turn a perfectly good chocolate cake red?
 Precisely my argument here.

-Luckily, nature made a red veggie for us that works perrrrfect in this recipe.
+Luckily, nature made a red veggie for us that works perfect in this recipe.
 This unexpected veg works its magic in beet red velvet cupcakes, turning them red without any nasty chemicals.
-It leaves a slightly earthy taste, but isn’t all that noticeable.
-If you’re vehemently opposed to that, you can always add a touch more sugar to mask it, but for Me, I don’t mind one bit.
-It is really rather mild and easily masked by the chocolate.
+It leaves a slightly earthy taste, but isn’t all that noticeable and gets completely masked by the chocolate.
+If you’re vehemently opposed to that, you can always add a touch more sugar to burry it further, but I don’t think it’s necessary.

 Look at that stunning batter.
 So purplish red and beautiful to no end.
 This is why red velvet is better than plain ol’ chocolate.
 We eat with our eyes and color is fun.
 And why cupcakes over cake?
 Same reason.
 Cupcakes are always more fun than full blown regular sized cakes.
 I’m sure we can all agree on that.
 However good anything is in large form, its even better mini.

-If red velvet isn’t your thing, be sure to check out my chocolate peanut butter healthy cupcakes.
+If you like the idea of this, check out my chocolate peanut butter cupcakes.
 That recipe is one of my all time favorites.
 Those would be on my greatest hits reel for sure.
-If you want to make a homemade box of chocolates for your sweetie, check out my avocado chocolate truffles and chocolate coconut balls.
-Both are always a hit.

-Or you could do these cheesecake stuffed strawberries to woo your lova.
+Or you could do these cheesecake stuffed strawberries to woo your valentine.
 All of these snacks are tried and true.
-I’ve already won my guy over officially, but dolling out choice snacks helps keep it that way.
-Healthy desserts mean you get to eat a bit more of them too, but in this case, you probably won’t need to.
-These beet red velvet cupcakes are really pretty filling.
+Wholesome desserts mean you get to eat a bit more of them too, but in this case, you probably won’t need to.
+These beet red velvet cupcakes are really quite filling.

 Recipe